By Laura LaVoie

 - I exercise more and I eat better.
 Because we built our home about 200 vertical feet up a mountain with no road access, exercise is simply a fact of life now.
 If we leave the mountain or if we simply need to go to the barn to get something, we walk up and down the trail to our house.
 I wasn’t someone who exercised much at all.
 In fact, I hated it.
 Now I walk the mountain every day and I am glad to do it.
 By the same token, because we don’t have conventional refrigeration we buy fresh food and eat it sooner.
 We don’t freeze things or even buy things that need to be frozen.
 If we buy it we eat it and that leads to eating better.

 - I’m more involved.
-I find that living on the mountain means that I have to be very particularly about what happens when I leave the mountain.
+I find that living on the mountain means that I have to be very particular about what happens when I leave the mountain.
 I select things to do that make me happy and engaged.
 I am particularly fond of meeting new people.

 - I live deliberately.
 There is nothing I do on a day to day basis now that I don’t connect with.
 When I am writing, I am fully involved.
 When I am cooking, I am fully involved.
 I read more.
 I walk more.
 Ultimately, I live more.